holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_test/lesson_plan.md

 ### Actual Lesson

-- Refresher
+- Review
     - What did we do yesterday?
     - What do **parameters** mean?
     - What is an **object function** mean?
     - What is a local maxima?
     - What is max gradient ascent?
     - How does "growing the perfect sunflower" map onto this?
-- Claude.ai intro
+- Claude.ai answers again
-    - Look at the homework
-    - We know Claude.ai is good at this kind of thing, so let's see what it says
     - Ask question on homework of Claude.ai
     - Today, going to see how smart Claude.ai is
         - Actually have to use ChatGPT because Claude.ai is designed to be "more ethical"
 - Who's heard of Alan Turing?